SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 1. In the Cockpit application.
 See [Cockpit](/users-guide/cockpit/) in the *User guide* for detailed information.
 2. In the Administration application, in the **Applications** menu under **Subscribed applications** (or possibly under **Own applications**).
 Click the card for Apama-ctrl and then click **Status**.
 See [Managing applications](/users-guide/administration/#managing-applications) and especially its subsection "Monitoring microservices" in the *User guide* for detailed information.
-3. From the Apama EPL Apps or Apama Analytics Builder application.
+3. From the Apama EPL Apps and Apama Analytics Builder applications.
 Click the **Diagnostics** (or **Enhanced**) link which is provided with either application.
 A ZIP file is then downloaded that contains alarms information under */alarms/alarms_apama-ctrl-object.json*.
 See [Downloading diagnostics and logs](#diagnostics-download) for detailed information.

 ### Alarm severities